oceanesch/mylibrary/README.md

 MyLibrary is a small book tracker allowing users to keep up to date a list of the books they read.
 It is a project that uses React and the library Material UI for the front.
 This project was to familiarize myself a Rest API, authentication functionality.
 To help me build the backend, I used node.js and mongoose.

+## Prerequisite

+You need to have node.js installed.

 ## Try MyLibrary